-The best SE Asian Textile Tour!
-You’ll be met on June 27 at the airport in Luang Prabang (Laos).
-At the end, we’ll all fly home from Siem Reap, Cambodia (home of Angkor Wat) on July 14.
+Join us on the best SE Asian Textile Tour!
+You’ll be met on June 19 at the airport in Luang Prabang (Laos).
+July 6 is last included night of hotel and on July 7, we’ll all fly to Bangkok (and connect to homeward flights).
 More flight info later.

 We’ll fly into Luang Prabang to see the ancient royal capital, now designated a UNESCO Heritage site.
 We will visit important Buddhist temples, and you’ll be able to explore this laid-back and friendly town on your own.
 Time to soak up the tranquil, tropical ambiance!
 We will spend the afternoon at the textile center of Ock Pop Tok where we’ll make natural dyes and dye silk scarves.
 We’ll watch talented silk weavers and eat lunch at the Ock Pop Tok restaurant by the Mekong River.
 Food is delicious in Laos.
 At dinners, see if you are brave enough to try the spicy, fermented water buffalo skin condiment!
 The crispy-fried river moss is delicious.

 The local market is interesting, and nearby there is an excellent new textile museum and shop.
 You can try shopping at the Night Market with all its handicrafts and art.
 Although it is getting rather commercialized, there are still some interesting things to be found.
-Along with the magnificently decorated temples, a significant part of the old town’s appeal is the many French provincial style houses, the riverside location, and the tropical ambiance.
-Luang Prabang is a delightful place to relax and learn about Lao culture.
+Along with the magnificently decorated golden temples, a significant part of the old town’s appeal is the many French provincial style houses, the riverside location, and the tropical ambiance.
+Luang Prabang is a delightful place to relax for our introduction into Lao culture.

 Then we fly south to the pleasant riverside capital of Laos, the city of Vientiane.
-There we’ll visit the enormous textile/fabric market, and meet the weavers in a nearby weaving village with a Laotian friend.
-We’ll also tour an innovative silk weaving studio, and see the famous Wat Si Saket with its 10,000 Buddhas.
+There we’ll visit the enormous textile/fabric market with exquisite examples of silk weaving.
+Then we’ll go with a Laotian friend to meet the weavers in a nearby weaving village.
+We’ll also tour the innovative silk weaving studio started by American Carol Cassidy.
+Vientiane has fabulous wats (Buddhist temple complexes) that we will visit too, such as Wat Si Saket with its 10,000 Buddhas.

 BACK TO THAILAND

-After Laos, we’ll drive across the Friendship Bridge over the Mekong River, Next we’ll cross the border south into Udon Thani, Thailand.
-Our next few destinations are in Isaan, the local name for the northeast.
-One article says, ‘Here is part of Thailand with all of the acclaimed Thai hospitality, culture, and food but none of the backpackers!
+After the festival, we’ll drive east to the region called Isaan, the local name for the northeast.
+One article describes Isaan: “Here is part of Thailand with all of the acclaimed Thai hospitality, culture, and food but none of the backpackers!
 Just south of the border with Laos, lies this entire region that has been little-visited by outsiders.
 The area is rural Thailand at its best: farmland meets sleepy villages [and lots of textiles!].
-It’s proof that Thailand isn’t completely trodden with tourists.’
+It’s proof that Thailand isn’t completely trodden with tourists.”